CRYPTXMNESIA/picowm/README.md

 # picowm
-a stupidly small window manager
+a stupidly small window manager.

-feel free to add your own stuff or fork it or whatever.
+feel free to add stuff, fork it or smth.